First Aid Guidelines

 - Attend to the first aid needs of the casualty as best as possible.

-- Assess resources: emergency blankets, fire making ability, flashlights, water, food, etc.
+- Assess resources of all the hikers: emergency blankets, fire making ability, flashlights, water, food, etc.

 - Prepare for after dark rescue by gathering firewood and preparing fire for lighting.